Priyanka-1728/Power_Bi_Project/README.md

 ### Steps Followed :-

-- Step 1 : Opens the Power BI Desktop.
+- Step 1 : Open the Power BI Desktop.
-- Step 2 : Click on Getdata and then choose Excel workbook , from this you can able to import .xlsx file
+- Step 2 : Click on Getdata and then choose Excel workbook , from this you can able to import .xlsx file.
 - Step 3 : Loaded the 5 xlsx files into Power BI Desktop which are
   - food.xlsx,menu.xlsx,orders.xlsx,restaurant.xlsx,users.xlsx.
 - Step 4 : After loading the files choose the Transform option by that a new window opens Power Query Editor through which you can do the data preprocessing.